 Special rules apply to a "contract for revolving guarantee on loans" (kashikintounehoshokeiyaku).
-However, after the contemplated amendment of the Civil Code, this rule will probably be applied not only to loan obligations but all other obligations.
+However, under the Amended Civil Code, this rule will be applied not only to loan obligations but all other obligations.
 This is defined as a guarantee agreement that includes: